Myloplus levis: Etymology

 Myloplus levis is classified within the genus Myloplus.
 This taxon was originally proposed as a subgenus of Myletes, this being a name which has been suppressed by the International Commission on Zoological Nomenclature as a synonym of Alestes.
 The proposer of this genus, Theodore Gill, did not explain its etymology.
 It may be a combination of mylo-, a reference to the disk-shaped body, and a prefix used for similarly-shaped fishes in the same family, with plus, which means "more", i.e., another Myleus-like genus.
 The specific name, levis, means "smooth", "polished" or "bald", an allusion Eigenmann and McAtee did not explain, nor is it obvious why they chose this name.

 Description

 Myloplus levis has a maximum published standard length of 20 cm.
 It is dark brown in colour, lighter below the lateral line.
-The fins are transluscent, apart from the dusky base of the dorsal fin and the black blotch on the margin of the anal fin.
+The fins are translucent, apart from the dusky base of the dorsal fin and the black blotch on the margin of the anal fin.